1jour1vin

 Food and wine pairings

-Enjoy with grilled lamb chops or braised beef cheek and seasonal vegetable purée, or a farmhouse cheese platter.
+Enjoy it with grilled lamb chops or braised beef cheek served with a purée of seasonal vegetables, or a platter of farm-fresh cheeses.

 Decanter